-Shaken baby/shaken impact syndrome (or SBS) is a head trauma that occurs, as the name suggests, when a baby is shaken forcibly enough to cause extreme countrecoup injury.
-This causes injury to blood vessels, causing bleeding into the brain.
+Shaken baby/shaken impact syndrome (or SBS) is a head trauma that occurs, as the name suggests, when a baby is shaken forcibly enough to cause extreme contrecoup injury.
+This causes injury to blood vessels, causing bleeding in the brain.
 Between 1,200 and 1,400 children in the United States sustain head injuries from abuse every year.
+The injuries from shaking a baby range from minor to death.
 Most of them are infants less than one year old.
 It's just awful.

-Shaken baby lawsuits are typically brought against babysitters, who may be covered by homeowners insurance, day care workers, and even health care providers.
+Shaken baby lawsuits are typically brought against babysitters, who may be covered by homeowners insurance, daycare workers, and even healthcare providers.
 In some of these cases, the defendants cannot be convicted criminally beyond a reasonable doubt but might have exposure in a civil lawsuit.

 Remember, we are talking in this context about civil lawsuits.
 The burden of proof in these cases is not intent.
 It is whether the shaking of the child resulted in an injury or death.